qqqlab/madflight/readme.md

 3. Setup the USER-SPECIFIED DEFINES section
 4. If you're not using a default pinout (see below) then setup your board pinout in the BOARD section.
 5. Connect your IMU (gyro/acceleration) sensor as shown below.
 6. Compile and upload Quadcopter.ino to your board.
 Connect the Serial Monitor at 115200 baud and check the messages.
-Type 'help' to see the available CLI commands.
+Type `help` to see the available CLI commands.
-7. Check that IMU sensor and AHRS are working correctly: use CLI print commands to show gyro, accelerometer, magnetometer and roll/pitch/yaw.
+7. Use CLI print commands like `pimu`, `pgyro`, `proll` to Check that IMU sensor and AHRS are working correctly.
-8. Use CLI to calibate the sensor.
+8. IMPORTANT: Use CLI `calimu` and `calmag` to calibate the sensors.
 9. Connect radio receiver to your development board according to the configured pins.
 10. Edit the RC RECEIVER CONFIG section.
 Either match you RC equipment to the settings, or change the settings to match your RC equipment.
-11. Check your radio setup: Use CLI print commands to show pwm and scaled radio values.
+11. Check your radio setup: Use CLI `ppwm` and `pradio` to show pwm and scaled radio values.
 12. Connect motors (no props) and battery and check that motor outputs are working correctly.
-For debugging, use CLI to show motor output.
+For debugging, use CLI `pmot` to show motor output.
 13. Mount props, go to an wide open space, and FLY!